Saint Augustine Florida

 DESCRIPTION/HISTORY

-The Saint Francis Inn is a charming, old world structure, that has kept its character, despite the enlargements, renovations and modernizations, as it has been a home/boarding house/apartments/inn for more than 300 years!
+The Saint Francis Inn is a charming, old world structure, that has kept its character, despite the enlargements, renovations and modernizations, as it has been a home/boarding house/apartment building/inn for more than 300 years!

 Tom and I really enjoyed staying here.
 Southern hospitality is front and center at this lovely inn.
-As guests come into the front gate, there is a delightful garden courtyard to the left, complete with a coy fish pond!
-As the guest enters the foyer/registration desk area, the parlor is directly ahead.
-To the left, the hallway leads past afternoon snacks and iced tea/drinks table, to the large, sunny breakfast room, with windows offering a view.
+As guests come into the front gate, there is a delightful garden courtyard to the left, complete with a Koi fish pond!
+In the foyer/registration desk area, the parlor is directly ahead.
+To the left, the hallway leads past an afternoon snacks and iced tea/drinks table, to the large, sunny breakfast room, with windows offering a view.
 In the evening, up to 9:00 p.m., dessert is offered as well.
-In the morning, we enjoyed one of the most complete breakfasts we have experienced in staying in bed and breakfast establishments.
+In the morning, we enjoyed one of the most complete breakfasts we have experienced in any bed and breakfast establishment.
 A buffet-style spread covers a full variety of food.

-We stayed in a second floor suite, that was lovely, with a comfortable bed, space to spread out and a variety of antiques.
+We stayed in a lovely second floor suite, with a comfortable bed, space to spread out, and a variety of antiques.
 The second floor has its own little sitting area as well.

-The original structure was a two story home with an attic, built in 1791, by Spaniard Gaspar Garcia, who was awarded a plot of land from the royalty of Spain.
+The original Saint Francis structure was a two story home with an attic, built in 1791, by Spaniard Gaspar Garcia, who had been awarded a plot of land from the royalty of Spain.
 After several turnover changes of owners, the home was bought in 1838 by a retired British Colonel of the Marines, Col. Thomas Dummett.
 Since 1825, Dummett, a native of Barbados, and family had been living on the family’s sugar plantation, in Tomoka, Florida.
 The plantation became an unsafe place to live, when the Seminole Indian up-rising began in 1835, so he moved his family into Saint Augustine.
-He decided to buy a second home in Saint Augustine in 1838, instead of just renting a home there; providing a second home for his family to own.
+He decided to buy a second home in Saint Augustine in 1838.
 The slaves’ quarters were located in a small cottage behind the house.
-Though the Dummett family was a large clan, Out of Col. and Mrs. Dummett’s 11 children, only 3 made it to their middle years: Douglas, Anna and Mary.
+Though the Dummett family was a large clan, out of Col. and Mrs. Dummett’s 11 children, only three made it to their middle years: Douglas, Anna and Mary.

-Anna sold it to John Wilson in 1888, who had plans for improvement for this property.
-Soon after buying this property, the attic was reconstructed into a third floor by the new owner, John Wilson, who also put on a mansard roof.
-Wilson built several other homes on the property, that are now used as Saint Francis Inn guest rooms/cottages, offering an extension of the inn.
+Anna sold it to John Wilson in 1888, who had plans for improvement for the property.
+Soon after buying it, he reconstructed the attic into a third floor and also put on a mansard roof.
+Wilson built several other homes on the property, that are now used as guest rooms/cottages, offering an extension of the inn.

-During the first 20 years of the 20th century, this fine structure was called “The Teahan House,” “The Hudson House,” and “The Valencia Annex”; (named after the Valencia Hotel that once stood on the site of the current Saint Francis Inn parking lot, located across the street from the current inn).
-At one point, the structure was turned into units and was named a variety of names, as the ownership changed: “The Amity Apartments,” “The Salt Air Apartments,” “The Palms,” and “The Graham House”.
-The structure was changed into an inn, in 1948, christened “The St. Francis Inn.”
+During the first 20 years of the 20th century, the Inn was variously called “The Teahan House,” “The Hudson House,” and “The Valencia Annex” (after the Valencia Hotel that once stood on the site of the current Saint Francis Inn parking lot, across the street).
+At one point, the structure was turned into apartment units that were renamed several times as the ownership changed: “The Amity Apartments,” “The Salt Air Apartments,” “The Palms,” and “The Graham House”.
+In 1948 the structure was changed into an inn, christened “The St. Francis Inn.”

 HISTORY OF MANIFESTATIONS

-Sometime during the time that General Hardee co-owned the structure, probably in the period between 1855-1860, some of the descendants of the Dummett slaves from Barbados lived in the cottage behind the inn, so they could help Anna with the chores that needed to be done, in the course of running the boardinghouse.
+Sometime during General Hardee’s co-ownership, probably in the period between 1855-1860, some of the descendants of the Dummett slaves from Barbados lived in the cottage behind the inn, so they could help Anna with boardinghouse chores.
 A young, beautiful house slave, Lily, was on the housekeeping staff.
-General Hardee’s nephew, who was a young, handsome soldier, came to stay as a boarder at Anna’s Dummett-Hardee Boardinghouse.
-He may have been stationed at Fort Marion; (formerly Castillo De San Marcos), as soldiers traditionally lived in the town when off-duty.
+General Hardee’s nephew, who was a young, handsome soldier, came to stay as a boarder.
+He may have been stationed at Fort Marion (formerly Castillo De San Marcos), as soldiers traditionally lived in the town when off-duty.

 The inevitable happened.
 General Hardee, while home on a break, caught the pair in bed.
 He forbade their relationship.
-After one last round of lovemaking; (probably in the attic), the young man killed himself, by either hanging himself in the attic, or throwing himself out the attic window, as he couldn’t live without the love of his life, Lily.
+After one last round of lovemaking (probably in the attic), the young man killed himself, either by hanging, or throwing himself out the attic window, as he couldn’t live without the love of his life.

 Several stories have been told about what happened to Lily.
 One story says that though thoroughly heart-broken, Lily lived on, but forever carried a torch for her lover.
-Another story says that soon after, Lily discovered that she was pregnant, and she killed herself.
+Another story says that soon after the nephew’s suicide, Lily discovered that she was pregnant, and she killed herself.

-In other stories found on HauntedHouses.com, couples separated by life’s tragedies, often seek each other in their after-life, or one of the pair haunts the place where they were separated, pining away for the lost love of this world.
+In other stories found on HauntedHouses.com, couples separated by life’s tragedies often seek each other in their afterlives, or one of the pair haunts the place where they were separated, pining away for their lost love.

-One of the rooms found on the third floor, 3A is named Lily’s Room, in honor of this resident ghost.
+One of the rooms found on the third floor, 3A, is named Lily’s Room, in honor of this resident ghost.
 This space was once part of the attic, probably the spot where she last saw her lover alive.
-Room 3A, Lily’s room is described as ” a cozy sanctuary, featuring a queen bed, in-room refrigerator, stained glass window and a hammered tin ceiling, floor to ceiling windows, and a view of the courtyard and historic St. George Street.”
-While a favorite suite for many of the inn’s guests, it is also very pleasing to the entities who dwell here.
+The room is described as ” a cozy sanctuary, featuring a queen bed, in-room refrigerator, stained glass window and a hammered tin ceiling, floor to ceiling windows, and a view of the courtyard and historic St. George Street.”
+While a favorite suite for many of the inn’s guests, it is also very pleasing to the entities who dwell there.

 MANIFESTATIONS